| |

 was for disinfecting syringes, as Pio had alleged to the pharmacist,

 why the secrecy?
 And why did Pio need non-diluted acid?
+Investigation shows the timing of this reported incident is

 significant.
 The previous September, Pio and some of the other friars